Peybro/WikiLinks/README.md

-# WikiLinks - a Firefox Addon
+# WikiLinks - a Web Browser Extension
 Adds an anchor link to every headline of a Wikipedia article for handy sharing without finding out the correct ID of the heading first.

 ## Example & Usage